 After just 20 minutes of play, the kids were interviewed about their attitudes.
 Compared with girls in a control group, the girls who had just programmed expressed greater enthusiasm for programming, and more confidence in their ability to use robots (Master et al 2017).

 Researchers at MIT have developed a free, online programming environment called Scratch.
 With Scratch, kids select visual programming elements and learn to combine them into sequences of code.
 There are other programming platforms for kids, but Scratch has special features that I really like:

-But there are objective reasons to believe that dinosaurs are an outstanding way for children to learn important concepts in biology.
-Research suggests that states of curiosity enhance learning (Gruber et al 2014), and few topics whet a child's curiosity more than dinosaurs.
+But there are objective reasons to think that dinosaurs are an outstanding way for children to learn important concepts in biology.
+Research suggests that states of curiosity enhance learning (Gruber et al 2014), and few topics can excite a child's curiosity more than dinosaurs!

 In this article, I offer tips for turning your child's interest in dinosaurs into a passion for science, and I suggest several excellent books for teaching biological concepts.